git-pull/tao-of-tmux/manuscript/05-session.md

 # Sessions {#sessions}

-Welcome to the session.
-Being the highest level entity after your [server](#server).
-Regardless of whether you're starting tmux fresh or attaching an existing one, your interaction with tmux will have *at least* one session running.
+Welcome to the session, the highest level entity residing in the [server](#server) instance.
+They are began when starting tmux fresh and reconnected to when attaching an existing one, your interaction with tmux will have *at least* one session running.

-A session will hold one or more [windows](#windows).
+A session holds one or more [windows](#windows).
 The [status bar]{#status-bar}
 found at the bottom will include a list of windows.

 ![Session](images/info/session.png)